Bread making has never been simpler, using ProBiotein.

 1 ¼ teaspoons salt

 In a large bowl combine flour, yeast and salt.
-Add 1 1/2 cups water (substitute 1/3 cup sourdough starter to the water if you want sourdough bread), and stir until blended; dough will be shaggy and sticky.
+Add 1 1/2 cups water (substitute 1/4 cup sourdough starter to the water if you want sourdough bread), and stir until blended; dough will be shaggy and sticky.
 Cover bowl with plastic wrap.
 Let dough rest at least 12 hours, preferably about 18, at warm room temperature, about 70 degrees.
 In the oven with just the light bulb on works well.

 Dough is ready when its surface is dotted with bubbles.
 Lightly flour a work surface and place dough on it; sprinkle it with a little more flour and fold it over on itself once or twice.
 Cover loosely with plastic wrap and let rest about 15 minutes.

 Using just enough flour to keep dough from sticking to work surface or to your fingers, gently and quickly shape dough into a ball.
-Generously coat a cotton towel (not terry cloth) with flour, wheat bran or cornmeal; put dough seam side down on towel and dust with more flour, bran or cornmeal.
+Generously coat a cotton towel (not terry cloth) with flour or wheat bran; put dough seam side down on towel and dust with flour.
 Cover with another cotton towel and let rise for about 2 hours.
 When it is ready, dough will be more than double in size and will not readily spring back when poked with a finger.

 These are a few choices of less expensive dutch ovens at $70.
 Cast Iron also works.